AmyangXYZ/sgo/README.md

 SweetyGo is a simple, light and fast Web framework written in Go.

+The source is easy to learn, then you can make your own Go Web Framework!

 ## Features

 - Pretty and fast router - based on radix tree